dkleehammer/autoconfig/README.md

 After using Python autoconfig and needing a configuration thats as easy for Node.js, I decided to create this project for all of my Node.js projects.

-(From mkleehammer/autoconfig) - the `12 Factor App <http://12factor.net>`_ recommends keeping
+(From mkleehammer/autoconfig) - the [12 Factor App](http://12factor.net) recommends keeping
 configuration in environment variables...

 A common solution, that can lead to problems, is to set environment variables or command line options to the currently running user's environment.
-The first problem is Windows vs macOS/Linux style of setting the environment varable "SET NODE_ENV=development (or setx) vs export NODE_ENV=development".
-The other option is to set it directly in the run node command, but that is sometimes more confusing on Windows vs macOS/Linux "SET NODE_ENV=development && node index.js vs NODE_ENV=development node index.js".
+The first problem is Windows vs macOS/Linux style of setting the environment varable ``SET NODE_ENV=development (or setx) vs export NODE_ENV=development``.
+The other option is to set it directly in the run node command, but that is sometimes more confusing on Windows vs macOS/Linux ``SET NODE_ENV=development && node index.js vs NODE_ENV=development node index.js``.

-In the end, this usually ends up to using a config file on the computer or hard-coded (env = process.env.NODE_ENV ? process.env.NODE_ENV : 'development') that is checked-in with some sort of .dev .qa .prod in the filename and could easily be error prone.
+In the end, this usually ends up to using a config file on the computer or hard-coded (``env = process.env.NODE_ENV ? process.env.NODE_ENV : 'development'``) that is checked-in with some sort of .dev .qa .prod in the filename and could easily be error prone.
 The computer "usually" never changes environments mid-development cycle so it makes sense to have a configruation that is loaded to the process.env taken from a file specific to this machine.
 Given the file's